CSA-OCP-GER/DevOpsHackEssentials/DevOpsHackChallenges.md

 # CONGRATULATIONS #
 Congrats!
 You've passed the essential challenges.
-Now take a step back, relax and explore: VSTS automatically combines all the information you provide - see if you can find an easy way to figure out which features have been implemented newly in your latest release compared to the release 2 releases ago?
+Now take a step back, relax and explore: Azure DevOps automatically combines all the information you provide - see if you can find an easy way to figure out which features have been implemented newly in your latest release compared to the release 2 releases ago?

-Take your time to explore VSTS and all the other options available - whether it's Wiki or the Test Hub.
+Take your time to explore Azure DevOps and all the other options available - whether it's Wiki or the Test Hub.
 If you have some time left, here are even more challenges.

 # DevOps Bonus Challenge #6 - Automated Testing #